BSantosCoding/grpc-go-template/README.md

 A sample project demonstrating a gRPC API in Go for managing users.
 This project features a structured layout, PostgreSQL integration, database migrations using `golang-migrate`, Docker support, configuration via `.env` files, dependency injection, and integration tests.

+Repository to experiment and learn about gRPC APIs in Go.

 ## Features

 - gRPC API for User CRUD-like operations (Create, Get, List).